Updated on May 5, 2022

 Alameda, CA

-Over the past couple of years, Almanac Beer Co in Alameda, CA, has shown up in a big way.
-Often they’ve brewed benefit beers with the direct goal to use the sales from each beer to support organizations “working to create a safe, stronger, more equitable, and just future for our community.”
+Over the past couple of years, Almanac Beer Co. in Alameda, CA, has shown up in a big way.
+Although not a Queer-owned brewery, this Northern California taproom has still found a myriad of ways to support the community.
+Often, they’ve brewed benefit beers with the explicit goal of using the sales from each beer to support organizations “working to create a safe, stronger, more equitable, and just future for our community.”
 Almanac has set a high standard.

-One of the beers, Love Hazy IPA: Pride Edition, transforms Almanac’s most popular hazy IPA during Pride month into a beer to support the Oakland LGBTQ Community Center.
-This is a nonprofit dedicated to enhancing and sustaining the well-being of lesbian, gay, bisexual, transgender, and Queer people through educational-, social-, health-, and wellness-related activities, programs, and services.
+One of their beers Love Hazy IPA: Pride Edition transforms Almanac’s most popular hazy IPA during Pride month into a beer to support the Oakland LGBTQ Community Center, a nonprofit dedicated to enhancing and sustaining the well-being of lesbian, gay, bisexual, transgender, and Queer people through educational-, social-, health-, and wellness-related activities, programs, and services.

 And another brewed in December 2021, The Inclusion Beer Project, requires every brewery that brews one to commit to forming a Diversity, Equity, and Inclusion committee within their brewery.
 “We believe that by having consistent, tough conversations about diversity, equity, and inclusion in the workplace, the culture of the industry can change one brewery at a time,” wrote Almanac in an Instagram post.